University House, University of Sheffield

-University House is a large 6 floor building in the centre of the University of Sheffield's campus.
+University House is a large 6-floor building in the centre of the University of Sheffield's campus which houses the University of Sheffield Students' Union.

 Current usage

 The building is currently used to house part of the students' union on floors 1 to 4 and some administrative departments of the university.
-Floor 1 contains the Union's Bar One drinks outlet, floor 2 is the Union's Foundry and Fusion venue, floor 3 is largely devoted to the Union of students reception and shop areas, floor 4 contains a university run food court, floor 5 another university food area, bar and Senior Common Room and floor 6 the student finance office.
-Most of the university run departments, including the food courts and offices, are located in an isolated section of the building on the Western side.
-The students' union occupies the Eastern "Link Building" section.
-It is connected to the Octagon Centre on level 4 via a skyway.
+Floor 1 contains the Union's Bar One drinks outlet, floor 2 is the Union's Foundry and Fusion nightclub venue, floor 3 is largely devoted to the Student Union's reception and shop areas, floor 4 contains a university-run food court alongside several study spaces and student offices, floor 5 a restaurant/conference venue, and floor 6 several administrative offices for the university.
+Most of the Students' Union is found in the 'Tower' and 'Link' sections of the building on its western side, while the 'Graves' section (the original Students' Union building) houses offices and a restaurant/bar, which has been closed for refurbishment since June 2024.
+The 'Tower' section of the building is connected to the Octagon Centre on level 4 via a skyway.